Who is on the Council, and what seats do they fill?

 Tribal Government Representative

 John Schaefer earned his B.S. degree from Oregon State University in biology, and has acted as the water protection specialist and biologist for the Confederated Tribes of the Coos, Lower Umpqua & Siuslaw Indians since 2015.
 As part of the Department of Natural Resources & Culture team, John represents the CTCLUSI natural resource interests at local stakeholder meetings and watershed councils.
-Prior, to working for the tribes, John was shellfish biologist for ODFW for over ten years.
-He is a Coos Tribal member with interests in first foods and other cultural resources, and is dedicated to preserving natural resources and creating local adaptation actions, in light of changing ocean conditions from OAH.
+Prior, to working for the tribes, John was a shellfish biologist for ODFW for over ten years.
+He is a Coos Tribal member with interests in first foods and other cultural resources, and he is dedicated to preserving natural resources and creating local adaptation actions, in light of changing ocean conditions from OAH.

 KARIN POWER